NuxiNL/cloudabi/docs/cloudabi.md

         - <a name="subscription.condvar.lock"></a><code>\_Atomic([cloudabi\_lock\_t](#lock)) *<strong>lock</strong></code>

-            The lock that should be
+            The lock that will be
             released while waiting.

+            The lock will be reacquired
+            for writing when the condition
+            variable triggers.

         - <a name="subscription.condvar.condvar_scope"></a><code>[cloudabi\_mflags\_t](#mflags) <strong>condvar\_scope</strong></code>